Kenny Lofton: Cleveland Indians

-In 1995, Lofton was one of six Indians starters who batted .300 or higher (.310).
+In 1995, Lofton was one of six Cleveland starters who batted .300 or higher (.310).
 He also had an MLB-best 13 triples.
 His 54 stolen bases led the AL for the third consecutive season.
 The Indians faced the Seattle Mariners in the 1995 ALCS.
 In the eighth inning of game six, Lofton had an infield bunt, stole second base, and scored from second on a passed ball between pitcher Randy Johnson and catcher Dan Wilson.
 The Indians won the game 4–0.
 It was described by The New York Times as "the run that demoralized the Mariners."
 Fifteen years after Lofton's crossing of home plate, the Plain Dealer recalled: "Of all the electrifying moments on the Kenny Lofton highlight reel, none captures the essence of the player any better than his 180-foot dash to glory on October 17, 1995."
 As a result of winning the game, the Indians had won the ALCS and in so doing, Lofton and the Indians had brought the AL pennant to Cleveland for the first time since the 1954 season.
 "I'm glad for the city of Cleveland to be able to experience this, because they haven't experienced this for a long time.
 The city of Cleveland has grown a lot, and it's improving, and we tried to do this for the city", Lofton said.
 The Indians lost the World Series to the Braves in six games despite finishing the regular season with a major league-best 100–44 record in the strike-shortened year.
 Lofton finished with a .200 batting average and six stolen bases in his first World Series appearance.
 In 2010, a few years into his retirement, Lofton stated he felt it was the toughest postseason loss of his 11 career playoff appearances, namely because he felt the umpires had favorable strike zones for Braves pitchers Tom Glavine and Greg Maddux.